mbari-org/fastapi-tator/README.md

 -  Change a localization label in a given [sdcat](https://github.com/mbari-org/sdcat) generated cluster by query criteria, e.g. media (partial) name, model version
 -  Delete localizations with low saliency scores in a given project
 -  Report how many localizations for a given project are flagged for deletion
+-  Delete all localizations flagged for deletion in a given project

 ---
 ![](https://raw.githubusercontent.com/mbari-org/fastapi-tator/main/docs/imgs/restwebui.png)